Last Updated on

 If your jobs abroad are preventing both of you from personally applying for a marriage license in the Philippines at the right time, you can try one of the following suggestions:

-- Go to the nearest Philippine Embassy and have a civil union there.
+- Go to the nearest Philippine Embassy in your host country and have a civil union there.
 By doing so, you and your partner can be legally married (Consuls are allowed by law to officiate civil weddings abroad) without flying back to the Philippines to apply for a license.
 After the ceremony, you can choose to tie the knot in a church anytime using your marriage certificate.
 Alternatively, you can also have a civil wedding abroad and then file a Report of Marriage at the Philippine Embassy so your marital union will be recognized by the Philippines.
 You can then use the PSA-authenticated Report of Marriage to have a church wedding in the Philippines.

 - If your vacation leave and your actual wedding date are several weeks or a few months apart, you can also try civil wedding, this time doing it in the Philippine soil.
 For example, let’s assume your wedding date is set in December and the only time you and your partner can visit the Philippines is during your vacation in June.
 Assuming again that your vacation in June lasts for only 2 weeks, I recommend applying for the license as soon as you arrive.
 Then, use that marriage license to have a civil wedding officiated by a mayor or judge in your city/municipality.
 This way, you can be legally married and simply proceed with the church wedding later on without the need for the license.